uwescience/myria/docs/index.markdown

 You need to install [SQLite](http://www.sqlite.org/), which is already pre-installed on many systems.
 For data storage, MyriaX uses existing single-node relational database management systems.
-You can still use SQLite, but the preferred system is [PostgreSQL](www.postgresql.org) (current version supported: 9.4).
+You can still use SQLite, but the preferred system is [PostgreSQL](http://www.postgresql.org/).
-Instructions can be founded [here](http://www.postgresql.org/download/).
+Myria currently uses Postgres 9.4, and installation instructions can be founded [here](http://www.postgresql.org/download/).

 ### 2. Setting up a local MyriaX deployment